A look at the latest in local food, dining and drinking news

 “We were looking for something a little more fun and active than a normal bar,” says Jenny, the CEO of a Sacramento property management firm called LOMS (an acronym for Love of Midtown Sacramento).
 Her husband Brandon is a self-described serial entrepreneur who works in the cosmetic surgery field.

 The entrance for Flatstick is located near the corner of 7th and K streets, between the Starbucks Reserve and the Sacramento Kings store, and primarily occupies the basement space of the building, formerly home to Ruhstaller Beer, which relocated a block away.
 Continuing the family affair, the pub will be helmed by COO Jesse Ledin, Brandon's brother-in-law and a former bar manager at the erstwhile ESPN Zone in Downtown Disney.
-43 taps will be on hand to serve exclusively regional beers, wines and draught cocktails, including brews from Sacramento-based Mraz Brewing Co. in El Dorado Hills to midtown's Big Stump Brew Co.—and its in-house restaurant, The Neon Taco, will serve street-style Mexican food like tacos and burritos.
+43 taps will be on hand to serve exclusively regional beers, wines and draught cocktails, including brews from Sacramento-based Mraz Brewing Co. in El Dorado Hills to midtown's Big Stump Brew Co.—and its in-house restaurant, #taco, will serve street-style Mexican food like tacos and burritos.

 Avid and amateur golfers alike can putt their way through nine holes on the industrial-themed indoor course, which features obstacles made of old kegs as well as plenty of Sacramento-centric touches.
 For example, the first three holes will spell out the letters “S-A-C,” while another will eschew the ubiquitous mini-golf windmill for a seven-foot-tall replica of the Tower Bridge.